m1r24n/vsrx_kvm_sriov/README.md

 ### setting virtual function on the network interface
 1. verify that NIC that support SRIOV is installed on the server
-2. do the following command to verify that i40e module has been load
+2. do the following command to verify that i40e module has been loaded

         lsmod | grep i40e